Full Statute Name: West's Utah Code Annotated. Title 23. Wildlife Resources Code of Utah. Chapter 13. General Provisions.

 (6) “Big game” means species of hoofed protected wildlife.

-(7) “Carcass” means the dead body of an animal or its parts.
+(7) “Carcass” means the dead body of an animal or the animal's parts.

 (9) “Closed season” means the period of time during which the taking of protected wildlife is prohibited.

-(10) “Conservation officer” means a full-time, permanent employee of the Division of Wildlife Resources who is POST certified as a peace or a special function officer.
+(10) “Conservation officer” means a full-time, permanent employee of the division who is POST certified as a peace or a special function officer.

 (11) “Dedicated hunter program” means a program that provides: